KULL-Centre/PRISM/software/make_prism_files/README.txt

 download a flat file with clinvar summary information to parse: https://ftp.ncbi.nlm.nih.gov/pub/clinvar/tab_delimited/variant_summary.txt.gz

-unzip and sort the file by te symbol column (important!): gunzip variant_summary.txt.gz sort variant_summary.txt -k5 -t$'\t' > variant_summary.sort.symbol
+#unzip and sort the file by the symbol column
+#This is VERY important, otherwise the extraction will not work!
+gunzip variant_summary.txt.gz
+#BEFORE running this, verify that symbol is still in column 5 and the file is tab separated by having a look at the file with i.e. head or less:
+sort variant_summary.txt -k5 -t$'\t' > variant_summary.sort.symbol

 other pages or interest